mooltipass/minible/device_firmware_update_with_button.md

 ### [](#header-3)Step 4: Moolticute versions v0.44.22 and above

-In Moolticute, press CTRL-SHIFT-F3 (Shift+Fn+Cmd+F3 on Mac) in such a way that all keys are pressed at the end of the shortcut.
+In Moolticute, press SHIFT-F3 in such a way that all keys are pressed at the end of the shortcut.
 The BLE Dev tab will appear on the top part of the application.

 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_update_guide/ble_dev_tab_new_upload.png?raw=true)